-The service “Mobile interface for apps” will offer a nice user-friendly interface to get valuable data from smartphone sensors and images.
-For example: you can take air-pollution measurements using iSPEX (a smartphone add-on to ‘see’ aerosols in the sky’) and a ‘normal’ picture of lichens using the same app.
+The service MOBIS (Mobile Observation Integration Service) service will offer a nice, user-friendly interface to get valuable data from smartphone sensors and images.
+For example: you can take air-pollution readings using iSPEX (a smartphone add-on to ‘see’ aerosols in the sky’) and a ‘normal’ picture of lichens using the same app.
 This means that this innovative service will allow citizen scientists to customize their own project by collecting and combining all sorts of useful information from photographs or from low-cost sensors linked to a mobile website or a native app platform, depending on the needs/wishes of the scientific and citizen community.

 Smartphones have powerful and advanced sensors.
-Apps can measure all sorts of light, movements and locations, they share a common codebase to interface with standardized backend services and consist of open-source technologies.
-The mobile platform connects the asynchronous mobile frontend to the scientific backend and makes direct interaction possible.
-The platform aims to combine sensor and user data (with great and legal respect to privacy), doing the reduction on the phone where needed (or backend) and distributing datasets for immediate feedback to the user and further analysis by scientists.
+Apps can measure all sorts of light, movements and locations.
+They have a common codebase to interface with standardized backend services and consist of open-source technologies.
+The mobile platform connects the asynchronous mobile frontend to the scientific backend for direct interaction possible.
+The platform aims to combine sensor and user data (with great and legal respect forprivacy), doing the reduction on the phone where needed (or backend) and distributing datasets for immediate feedback to the user and further analysis by scientists.

 Innovation for citizen observatories:

 An app user can’t.
 However, a developer can create a new app that includes several environmental sensors and biodiversity citizen science platforms, which end users can use to report data.

 No, MOBIS is a service aimed for developers who are creating new apps.